“During menopause, it’s important to look after yourself.

 In Hot Flashes: What Can Trigger A Hot Flash? the (United States) Cleveland Clinic elaborate:

-In Hot Flashes: Diagnosis & Treatment – Lifestyle and Home Remedies the (United States) Mayo Clinic explain:
+In Hot Flashes: Diagnosis & Treatment – Treatment: Self Care the (United States) Mayo Clinic explain:

 - “Watch what you eat and drink.
-Hot and spicy foods, caffeinated beverages and alcohol can trigger hot flashes.
-Learn to recognize your triggers and avoid them”.4
+Hot and spicy foods and drinks with caffeine and alcohol can cause hot flashes”.3

 Is there an association between health lifestyle choices and menopause symptoms?

-In Looking After Yourself the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Looking After Yourself Around the Time of Menopause the (Australian) Jean Hailes for Women’s Health (JH) explain:

-“During menopause, it’s important to look after yourself.
-Healthy lifestyle choices will help to improve physical and emotional symptoms at every stage of menopause”.5
+“It’s especially important to look after yourself around the time of menopause.
+Healthy lifestyle choices will help to improve physical and emotional symptoms”.5

 Is there an association between weight and hot flushes?

-In Managing Your Symptoms: Managing Hot Flushes and Night Sweats – Maintain A Healthy Weight the JH note:
+In How To Managing Menopausal Symptoms: Managing Hot Flushes and Night Sweats – Maintain A Healthy Weight the JH note:

 “Maintaining a healthy weight may help to improve menopausal symptoms.
-There is some evidence that weight gain can increase the severity of hot flushes and night sweats.
-More severe symptoms are associated with being overweight”.6
+There is some evidence that weight gain can increase the severity of hot flushes and night sweats”.6

 Is there an association between smoking and hot flushes?